Local Number Portability Best Practices

 Back to Top

-0047 LNPA-WG Position on 24 Hour Firm Order Confirmation
+0047 DELETED -- LNPA-WG Position on 24 Hour Firm Order Confirmation

 Submitted By Team: LNPA-WG | Date Logged: 05/07/07